zombitos/jay-schema/README.md

-IA-Schema
+Z-Schema
 ===============

-IA Schema is and object validation module that can be used stand alone or as a data base schema with <a href='https://github.com/interactioncr/iamongo', target='_blank'>IA-Mongo</a>.
+Z Schema is and object validation module that can be used stand alone or as a data base schema with <a href='https://github.com/interactioncr/iamongo', target='_blank'>IA-Mongo</a>.

 ## Installation